Enterprise-Group-Ltd/aws-services-tagable-resources/README.md

-# EGL AWS Snapshot Services AMI Utility
+# EGL AWS Report Tagable Resources/Services/Objects Utility

 This shell script reports all tagable resources for all AWS services in all AWS regions